 This District is part of Region 1 and has one zone.
 Northern and Central Idaho Panhandle Zone 101 - Northern and Central Idaho Panhandle.
 This zone includes...Idaho Panhandle National Forests, Coeur d'Alene Tribes of Indians, and Idaho State protected lands in the following counties: Boundary, Bonner, Kootenai, Benewah, Shoshone, and the northern part of Latah County where a part of the St. Joe District resides.
 Zone 101 is broken into three (3) separate zones the Northern zone, Central zone and Southern zone.
+The valleys receive over 20 inches of annual rainfall while over 60 inches can fall on the peaks.
 This area averages 12-15 thunderstorm days per season.